fernado1981/python_/Cheat_Sheet/ReadmeCheatLearn.md

     import matplotlib.pyplot as plt
     from sklearn import linear_model
-    from sklearn.metrics import r2_score
     import pandas as pd
-    import pylab as pl
     import numpy as np
     import wget as wget